foxnewsnetwork/foxyam/README.markdown

 + purchase order and sales order into contract
 + workflow as anonymous user coming to site for first time to buy something
 + negotiation finalize deal

+Tuesday May 27
+- email queue, email archive

+Friday May 23
+- after finalization of offer need contract and outgoing email thing

 Thursday May 22
 - Gtps::PreviewContracts::Presenter unfilled methods need to get filled